The-Yak-Collective/yakcollective/projects/template-project/template-page.md

 ## Optional Front Matter

-The following _optional_ frontmatter attributes are supported for generic pages.
+The following _optional_ front matter attributes are supported for generic pages.

 ```yaml
 title: The page title